sourcegraph/about/blogposts/the-sourcegraph-developer-release-a-better-way-to-discover-and-understand-code.md

 Already, Sourcegraph is helping developers at startups and large organizations discover and understand code better.
 In the coming months, we’re excited to share these teams’ stories about how Sourcegraph helps them build better software.
 These folks tell us they chose Sourcegraph for the following reasons:

 **With Code Intelligence, Sourcegraph actually understands your code.** Your code comes alive when you can browse like an IDE, easily jumping to definitions and viewing docs and type information.
-It’s hard to go back to browsing code elsewhere once you’ve experienced this.
+It’s hard to go back to browsing code elsewhere once you've experienced this.
 (Note: It’s currently for Go and Java only; more languages coming soon.)

 ![1*RzHYLrAIuhh8p4xOVnjoSQ](//images.contentful.com/le3mxztn6yoo/4vQQGPlrpSKIayi2A8SUCI/2c486b9b5be796b1e203ece2cf0e1096/1_RzHYLrAIuhh8p4xOVnjoSQ.png)